 Keeps the most recent indexes

-In Wavefront, indexes that deal with current data are kept in fast memory.
-Wavefront moves the indexes that have not received new data for 4 weeks to older storage.
+The Wavefront service keeps indexes that deal with current data are kept in fast memory.
+Only indexes that have not received new data for 4 weeks are moved to older storage.
 Containerized environments benefit especially from this because of the ephemeral nature of the generated indexes.

 Uses correlated tagging